hael/SIMPLE/README.txt

 message will be displayed.
 If you detect an error, please carefully check the SIMPLE and FFTW installations and the gfortran version.
 If you still have issues, please file a help ticket on the webpage.

+### Using the GUI in multiuser mode

+The Simple GUI is designed to have a single instance of the server running on an accessible node, to which multiple users can connect using individual or shared login credentials.

+In this mode, the Simple GUI server will run as the user who started the server.
+Thus, this user must have read and write access to the directories where processing is to be undertaken.

+In order to use this mode, an htpasswd file must first be generated.
+The easiest way to do this is using the "htdigest" command from the apache2 package.
+Use the following command to create users:

+	htdigest $SIMPLE_PATH/www/.htpasswd simple <username>

+You will be prompted to enter the new user's password twice.

+The Simple GUI server can now be started with the -m flag for multiuser mode.
+We recommend that this process is run in the background using the nohup command:

+	nohup simple -m &